Duelers/Duelers/devTools/cardCreator/readme.md

 ## You will need:

 * Test Editor (that can read python files and Json)
-* Python installed on your computer
+* [OPTIONAL] Python installed on your computer

 For text editors I recommend Notepad++, with the 'JSTool' plugin installed (this plugin will allow you to test and format Json files).

+If you do not have python then use the 'AddJsonCardToGame.exe' instead.

-## What does the script do?
+## What does the script/exe do?

 The 'AddJsonCardToGame.py' script currently does the following:

-* Search 'cards_to_import' directory for cards
+* Loads info.json to determine (a) what account do add the card(s) to and (b) set the directory for the cards.
+* If you do not edit the info.json file then the program will default to importing the 'cards_to_import' directory.
 * For each card it finds it checks that the file follows the current conventions.
 * Adds the card in both the Server/Resources and Resources directory.
 * Attempts to add 3x copies (or 1x copy for Hero cards) to a account (found in Server/Resources/accounts).